 Topspin & Rotation

 With the first topspins I could create a lot of spin.
-Especially the opponent’s backspins can be wrapped very well.
+You can specially wrap very well the backspins from the opponent.
 On fast opening loops the rubber shows its full power.
 The great strength is not the very last amount of power, but the fact that you can hit the shots fastly and precisely placed onto the opponent’s side of the table.

 The maximum spin is very high, although something is missing compared to the rotation of the D05.
 Compared to the Tenergy 80 there is noticeably more rotation.
 Furthermore, I consider the Dignics 80 as a good power-update for T80.